Souvik Das

-Souvik Das (born 23 August 1995) is an Indian professional footballer who plays as a central midfielder for Rajasthan United in the I-League.
+Souvik Das (born 23 August 1995) is an Indian professional footballer who plays as a central midfielder for SC Bengaluru.

-Career
+Club career

 Born in Kalyani, West Bengal, Das was a part of the youth U-19 India Elite Academy side and also a part of Sporting Goa.
 He was promoted to the senior squad for the 2016–17 Goa Pro League.

 On 13 January 2017, Das made his professional debut for Minerva Punjab in the I-League against Aizawl.
 He started and played the full match despite Minerva Punjab losing 1–0.

-International
+International career

 Das has represented and captained India at the under-19 level.